christophelc/chess_rust/README.md

 ## TODO

+- Fix: In the position ```r3k2r/1b1p1pp1/1p1Pp3/pN5p/1n6/4B3/q4PPP/1R1QR1K1 b kq - 7 22``` black plays Qd5?? if FEATURE_LMR is on.
+For the moment, we have disabled it.

 - Resign

 - Make max_depth more dynamic

+- Variant not propagated for the best move

+- Manage PV (principal variation) to turn on/off some heuristics

 - Improve mat solver: currently it looks for forced moves.
 But it is not always the right way to proceed.